Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 If you're searching for a supplier, you will encounter the different types of companies in China.
 Be careful when sourcing on Alibaba, Global Sources, or similar websites, as many trading companies and wholesalers will present themselves as factories.
 It's difficult to tell from a beginner's perspective, and it can take a second look to tell them apart.
 Always remember that the best supplier directly buys from the factory, not a reseller.

 TIP: When a potential supplier sends you a product picture, zoom in and see if you can find a logo or factory name.
-If you can, you should try to contact the factory directly.
+If you can, try to contact the factory directly.
 Avoid trading companies, resellers, and buying offices if you can, and do business directly with the factory.

 Avoid working with: